Download PDF

 Open Markets

-Papua New Guinea has six preferential trade agreements in force.
-The trade-weighted average tariff rate is 2.3 percent, but numerous nontariff barriers undercut trade flows.
-Foreign investors may not own land, and investment in several other sectors is restricted.
+The trade-weighted average tariff rate is 3.6 percent, but numerous nontariff barriers undercut trade flows.
+Foreign investment in several sectors is restricted.
 Financial intermediation varies across the country, and a large portion of the population remains unconnected to the banking system.